Magento is a popular eCommerce platform allowing you to create an online store and sell products.

 02 Installing the Magento app in eDesk

-- Go to the App Store and click the Magento tile.
+- Go to the App Store and select the Magento tile.

-- Click Connect eDesk to open the channel wizard.
+- Select Connect eDesk to open the channel wizard.

-- Under Magento 2, click the use extension (most popular) radio button, and click Next.
+- Under Magento 2, select the use extension (most popular) radio button, and select Next.

-Note: If you're not sure which version your Magento store is, click here.
+Note: If you're not sure which version of Magento you use for your store, click here.

 - Keep this channel wizard page open in eDesk, and open a new browser tab to set up the extension in your Magento account.
 We’ll return to the eDesk page shortly.